panz3r/firefox-bookmarks/README.md

 ### Binary not found or won't run
 - Download the correct binary for your platform from `builds/`
 - Make sure the binary has execute permissions: `chmod +x firefox-bookmarks`
-- Build from source if needed: `go build -o firefox-bookmarks`
+- Build from source if needed: `make build`

 ### "not a valid Firefox bookmark backup file"
 Ensure you're using a valid Firefox bookmark backup file from: